rajesh1359/pyconceptev/doc/source/user_guide.rst

        print(health)

-Configure a session using OnScale Cognito ID (deprecated)
+Configure a session using OnScale Cognito (deprecated)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create an ``ENV`` file to keep your username and password.